< back to Blog home

 Both top-shelf and well liquor brands contain properties of ancient vodka recipes.
 It has been one of several high demand products behind the bar for many years and is within reach of every bartender you’ll find.

-Though the vodka you can purchase today is reflective of its roots, many adaptations were made over time.
+Though the types of vodka you can purchase today is reflective of its roots, many adaptations were made over time.
 Before we learn about the evolution of vodka, let’s uncover its origin.

 Vodka Name Origin